 Shopping online, by telemarketing or mail order

 Always check that everything is in order with the online shop operating in Finland or abroad.
 Examine the shop’s website.
 Read what it said about the company and the products it sells.
+Incomplete contact information, exceptionally high discounts and mistakes in language on a website can be signs of a scam.

 Find out information about